behreajj/AseTriPicker/README.md

 When the picker is wider than it is high, it will show text information about the color.
 Hue is expressed in degrees; other color data is expressed in percentages.

-When a color is changed using the outer ring, the Aseprite color will be updated using HSV.
-When it is changed using the inner triangle, the Aseprite color will be updated using RGB.

 In HSV, when a color's saturation is zero, its hue is undefined.
 When it's value is zero, both its hue and its saturation are undefined.
 This is easier to understand by visualizing the HSV model as an upside-down cone.
-Ultimately, the [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) method for representing color is **deeply** flawed.
+Ultimately, the [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) method for representing color is deeply flawed.
 Neither this color picker, nor HSV in general, should be used to create harmonious colors or determine shades of a hue.

 I would encourage readers to research alternatives like [CIE LAB](https://en.wikipedia.org/wiki/CIELAB_color_space), [SRLAB2](https://www.magnetkern.de/srlab2.html), [OK LAB](https://bottosson.github.io/posts/oklab/), [HSLuv](https://www.hsluv.org/) or [Okhsl](https://bottosson.github.io/posts/colorpicker/).
 An SR LAB 2 picker is available at [AsepriteAddons](https://github.com/behreajj/AsepriteAddons); Okhsl pickers can be found [here](https://github.com/behreajj/asepriteokhsl) and [here](https://lampysprites.itch.io/pickles).

 ## Modification